vivek4879/cis6930fa24-project1/README.md

 Phone Numbers: Detected using a combination of regular expressions.
 Addresses: Detected using regex patterns for common address structures.
 Concepts: Sentences with words or themes related to the given concept are redacted using SpaCy's word vector similarity.
-Whitespace between censored words is not redacted by default, but this can be customized if needed.
+Whitespace between censored words is redacted by default, but this can be customized if needed.

 ### Redaction Statistics